cesarParra/lwc-signals/README.md

 ### `$computed`

 You can also use the `$computed` function to create a reactive value that depends on the store.
-The difference between `$reactTo` and `$computed` is that `$computed` allows you return a derived computed value instead of the exact value of the store.
+The difference between `$reactTo` and `$computed` is that `$computed` allows you return a derived computed store from the original, or multiple stores.

 ```javascript
 // display.js